Emdad12/Art-work-and-museums-Analysis/README.md

      WHERE x.ranks=5;
 ```

--**Which are the 3 most popular and 3 least popular painting styles?**
+- **17. Which are the 3 most popular and 3 least popular painting styles?**
 ```sql
 -- 3 Most popular styles
 SELECT style, COUNT(*) AS frequency